abond936/My-Journal/docs/Project.md

 ### **Style Management**
 ---------------------------------
+Status: ⭕ Planned
 Album styles are selectable styles for album pages
-   - Background
-   - Font
-   - Colors

 #### Current Features
 - None

 #### Planned Features
-  - Preconfigured page styles for selection
+- Preconfigured album and entry (by type) page styles for selection
-  - Specifically selected style components
+- Preconfigured
   - Background, Font, Color scheme, etc.
+- Custom -

 ❓ Open Questions:
+- What are the variables that need to be included/decided?

 ### **Theme Management**
 ----------------------------------
-Themes (color, fonts, boxes, spacing, padding, etc.) can be managed centrally outside the code.
+Status: ⭕ Planned

+Themes customizable.

 #### Current Features
 - Light/Dark

 #### Planned Features
 - UI management

 ❓ Open Questions:
+- What are the variables that need to be included/decided?

 [Back to Top](#myjournal-project)